Kids need UNICEF more than ever:

 - UNICEF has a global presence: UNICEF works in more than 190 countries and territories, more than any other children’s organization.

-- UNICEF acts quickly: Thanks to UNICEF’s emergency response systems and global supply chain, help can reach children in an emergency — almost anywhere in the world — within 72 hours.
+- UNICEF acts quickly: Thanks to UNICEF’s emergency response systems and global supply chain, help can reach children in an emergency with lifesaving supplies — almost anywhere in the world — within 72 hours.

-- UNICEF gets results: UNICEF vaccinates 46 percent of the world's children to protect them from potentially deadly diseases — focusing on the most vulnerable and hardest-to-reach children.
+- UNICEF gets results: UNICEF supplies vaccines that reach 46 percent of the world's children under age 5 to protect them from potentially deadly diseases, focusing on the most vulnerable and hardest-to-reach children.

-- UNICEF gives families the help they need: Millions of households are benefiting from cash assistance, helping families feed their children, get them to school and heat their homes — and relieving the economic pressures that can send children to work rather than school.
+- UNICEF gives families the help they need: Millions of households are benefiting from cash assistance, helping families feed their children, get them to school and heat their homes — and relieving the economic pressures that can send children to work or early marriage rather than school.

 - UNICEF employs proven strategies for helping children in emergencies heal: UNICEF connects children with the psychosocial support they need to cope with the immediate and long-term effects of exposure to war and other traumas.